Reviewed by Lily Gazaryan – Licensed Aesthetician | 15+ Years Experience | Clinical Oversight by Dr. Aloysius Fobi, MD | Last Updated: March 2026

 Can Botox fix marionette lines?

 Botox alone is not typically used to treat marionette lines.
 Botox relaxes muscles, while marionette lines are caused by volume loss.
-Dermal fillers, which restore volume, are the primary treatment for marionette lines.
+Dermal fillers, which restore volume, are the primary treatment.
 However, Botox may be used in combination with fillers to address related concerns like a downturned mouth.
-Your provider can assess whether a combination approach would benefit you.

 What is the difference between marionette lines and jowls?